Best All-Inclusive Hotels in Corfu for Families (2026)

 The all-inclusive here felt genuinely premium.
 Cocktails at the pool bar were proper measures, not watered-down tourist drinks.
 The kids' buffet had pasta, pizza, and chicken fingers alongside Greek dishes.
 Our 5-year-old loved the kids' pool with its shallow end and fountains.
 The beach is sandy with loungers included, and the water stays shallow for 20 metres out.
 We used the spa twice while the kids were at the playground supervised by the animation team.
 The only downside: it is a 20-minute walk to anything outside the resort.

-Pool area at Lido Corfu Sun Hotel overlooking the Ionian Sea
+Lido Corfu Sun Hotel

 Very Good